BartlettJE/statsresdesign/docs/09-BayesHypo.md

                           iterations = 1e5)
 ```

 Just note in the plot we have fewer panels as the paired samples approach simplifies things.
 Mu is our mean difference in the first panel and delta is our standardised effect in the third panel.
-For a dependent variable of gaze proportion, an unstandardised effect size is more informative than the standardised version.
+For a dependent variable like gaze proportion, an unstandardised effect size is informative and comparable across studies, but its also useful to report standardised effect sizes for future power analyses etc.

 ```r